ryan-mcclue/ryan-mcclue/src/knowledge.md

 Plotting an FFT of signal can see noise.
 If noise overlaps with our band, then require noise cancellation, otherwise bandpass filter.

-Convert from time-domain into frequency-domain to divide signal into various subcarrier frequencies.
+FFT converts from time-domain into frequency-domain to divide signal into various subcarrier frequencies.
-This allows to send parallel data, i.e. higher bandwidth in 5G FFT developed to detect nuclear testing Thermonuclear/hydrogen bomb first uses fission which triggers fusion Peace sign made by combining semaphores of N and D (nucler deterrant) Around 55 earthquakes a day
+This allows to send parallel data, i.e. higher bandwidth in 5G
-So, FFT to have fast way determining underground nuclear tests

 # OS
 Micro and monolithic kernel just features of kernel.